UPDATED! ekm’s SPIDER-MANIA! ISSUE #12 – SPIDER-MAN: INTO THE SPIDERVERSE (2018)

 The problem is that once you have two Spider-Men running around, they cancel one another out.
 Even the current Miles-specific comic has the character constantly dismissed by heroes and villains alike as “the other one,” almost as if Marvel editorial knows they need to make a joke of the fact that the two characters have the exact same name.
 The only thing that differentiates them in the suit is the color – the one Miles wears is black, as if to drive the point home – and a few variations on the Spider Powers in the younger version.
 That’s it.
 The Ultimate Peter Parker was specifically created to negate the issue of allowing Peter to age, while confusing potential new readers who only knew him as the high school student seen in any of the three live-action film series; by having an alternate universe doppelgänger still in the movie mode, Marvel could have its cake and eat it, too.
 When Bendis killed Peter, Miles slid into his place, and was the same relative age, facing the same relative problems, but with the added ingredient of the social issues faced by minorities.
 Given his dual heritage, it gave him an additional boost in that regard.
 Having them co-exist in the same universe makes neither one in any way special.

-SPIDERVERSE doesn’t have this specific issue (at least not yet; we’ll see what happens in the inevitable sequel), and it still sets out to show a minority figure designed to inspire, but does so by piggybacking on an established icon — one made famous as a white guy.
+SPIDERVERSE doesn’t have this specific issue (at least not yet; we’ll see what happens in the just-announced sequel), and it still sets out to show a minority figure designed to inspire, but does so by piggybacking on an established icon — one made famous as a white guy.
 It’s not hard to find Miles Morales likable, particularly in filmic version, but at the end of the day, we’re only watching this film and giving him a chance because of the Spider-Man brand.
 Why can’t we be falling in love with Miles Morales, a guy with his own tailor-made alter ego?
 It’s the same issue that renders the final scene between Steve Rogers and Sam Wilson in AVENGERS: ENDGAME somewhat troubling where it ought to inspire.****** Black Panther was embraced because he’s Black Panther, in the same way that Black Widow is there to inspire the female audience, and Captain Marvel…was originally a guy, so wait, never mind.

 But there’s more.
 In both the pages of Marvel’s Spidey spin-offs and now an animated film, there exists a character who was originally called Spider-Gwen, and now goes by “Ghost Spider,” but was, is, and always will be an alternate universe Gwen Stacy.
 One can presume that it’s a YAY FUN TWIST situation, but cheapening one of the defining moments in Spider-Man’s history is baffling in every sense.
 Yes, there’s been a Spider-Woman, and a Spider-Girl, but there have always been unnecessary female translations of male characters, going all the way back to that time Superman became aware he had a cousin; this is the product of another time that we in the twenty-first century should absolutely be better than.
 But Spider-Gwen is taking things too far, as she isn’t just unnecessary, and incredibly backwards in forced relevance by association with male branding, she devalues the original Gwen Stacy.